 There’s one common thread that runs through each of these questions: the difference between watts (W), kilowatts (kW), and kilowatt-hours (kWh).
 Calculating watts to kWh could help you understand the answers to the questions above.

 The energy industry is almost as bad as the lighting industry at using abbreviations and jargon, so we’ll try to break each of these down with some practical examples.

 In this article, I’m going to use the analogy of equating electricity to water.
-This is a common analogy that we can’t claim it as our own, but
+This is a common analogy that we can’t claim as our own, but

 What is a watt (W)?

 You’ve probably made a lot of lighting decisions based on wattage.
 You unscrew a burned out light bulb and look at the top and see “60W.”
 All you have is a light bulb labeled “25W,” so you screw it in, and to your dismay, it’s way too dim.
 You go to the store and pick out a “60W” bulb.
 Your lights are bright again.
 Crisis averted.

 So what is a watt, anyway?
 Technically speaking, it's a unit of electrical power equal to 1 joule per second.
 Light bulbs are rated in watts to indicate how much energy they consume.